Alfredo Ildefonso Schuster: Beatification

-The process for his beatification opened in Milan in a diocesan process that his successor inaugurated on 30 August 1957; the process was closed on 31 October 1963 after a process was held in Rome from 21 November 1959 to 13 July 1961 to collect additional evidence and documentation.
-His writings were approved on 5 March 1970 as having adhered to traditional doctrine.
+The process for his beatification opened in Milan in a diocesan process that his successor inaugurated on 30 August 1957; that first phase was concluded on 31 October 1963 after a process was held in Rome from 21 November 1959 to 13 July 1961 to collect additional evidence and documentation.
+Schuster's writings were approved on 5 March 1970 as having adhered to traditional doctrine.
 The cause remained dormant for some time until 18 July 1986 when the Congregation for the Causes of Saints validated the diocesan phase while later receiving the Positio for assessment in 1989.
-Theologians approved the cause on 12 October 1993 as did the C.C.S. members later on 11 January 1994.
-Pope John Paul II confirmed that Schuster had led a life of heroic virtue and named him as Venerable on 26 March 1994.
+Theologians approved the cause on 12 October 1993 as did subsequently the members of the Congregation for the Causes of the Saints on 11 January 1994.
+Pope John Paul II confirmed that Schuster had led a life of heroic virtue and accorded him the title Venerable on 26 March 1994.

 Schuster's beatification now depended upon one confirmed miracle.
-One such case was investigated with the evidence collected sent to Rome with the C.C.S. validating this process on 5 July 1985.
-Medical experts confirmed this miracle as such a decade later on 17 November 1994 while theologians confirmed the assessment on 21 February 1995; the C.C.S. also approved it on 2 May 1995.
-John Paul II confirmed that the healing in question was a miracle on 11 July 1995 and confirmed Schuster's beatification.
-The beatification was celebrated on 12 May 1996 in Saint Peter's Square.
+One such case was investigated, and the evidence collected was sent to the Congregation in Rome, which validated the report on 5 July 1985.
+Medical experts confirmed this miracle as such a decade later, on 17 November 1994, while theologians confirmed the assessment on 21 February 1995; the Congregation itself approved it on 2 May 1995.
+On 11 July 1995, John Paul II confirmed that the healing in question was a miracle and decreed Schuster's beatification.
+He celebrated the beatification at a solemn Mass in Saint Peter's Square on 12 May 1996.

 The miracle that led to his beatification was the cure of the nun Maria Emilia Brusati from a severe glaucoma.